euwbah/musescore-xen-tuner/README.md

 > - `(Math.PI)c` is exactly 3.1415926... cents
 > - `Math.sqrt(4/3)` is exactly half the size of a just perfect fourth
 >
-> If for whatever reason, a JavaScript expression ends with 'c' but you don't want it to be interpreted as cents, you can just define and evaluate a variable in one line so it doesn't end with `c`, e.g., `var blah = 2 * magic; blah`.
+> If for some reason a JavaScript expression ends with 'c', but you don't want it to be interpreted as cents, you can just define and evaluate a variable in one line so it doesn't end with `c`, e.g., instead of `2 * magic`, type `var blah = 2 * magic; blah`.

 ### Adding accidentals